robfatland/nexus/bash/index.md

 As noted above this description is intended to sketch a framework in view of the time commitment necessary to learn to use the cloud effectively.
-Further elaboration is essential having left off just shy of...
+Further elaboration is essential, having left off at this point shy of...

 - storage ingress, egress